 The researchers examined 35 randomized placebo-controlled trials involving 6,000 participants who used NSAIDs to treat their back pain over an average of seven days.

-Research Fellow Gustavo Machado said back pain sufferers should also turn to more conventional therapies for most effective prevention of pain.
+Research Fellow Gustavo Machado says back pain sufferers should also turn to more conventional therapies for most effective prevention of pain.
 “We know that education and exercise programs can substantially reduce the risk of developing low back pain,” he said.